utkuearas/tensorTools/README.md

 ## What is Tensor Tools ?

-Tensor Tools is a library which contain many ready popular methods that used in machine learning and computer vision.
+Tensor Tools is a library which contain ready tensorflow layers.
+In Tensor Tools you can find many methods to build popular models such as ResNet.
+Tensor Tools is developped for speed up the coding process and provide flexibility when implement popular models.

 ## Which methods that include ?